The twist for electrical networks and the inverse problem: Background on the dimer model and the positive Grassmannian

-Let $\Gamma=(B \sqcup W,E,F)$ be a bipartite graph embedded in a disk $\disk$ with $n$ vertices on the boundary of $\disk$ labeled $d_1,d_2,\dots,d_{n}$ in clockwise cyclic order.
-Let $k:=\#W-\#B$.
-A \textit{strand} (or \textit{zig-zag path}) is a path in $\Gamma$ that turns maximally left at the white vertices and maximally right at the black vertices, and either starts and ends at the boundary or is an internal cycle.
-We say that $\Gamma$ is \textit{reduced} (or \textit{minimal}) if: \begin{enumerate} \item Each strand starts and ends on the boundary, i.e., no strand path is an internal cycle. \item Each strand path of length greater than two has no self-intersections. \item Strands do not form ``parallel bigons", i.e., there is no pair of strands that intersect twice in the same direction. \end{enumerate} Let $d_{\pi_\Gamma(i)}$ denote the endpoint of the strand that starts at $d_i$ ends.
-Then $\pi_\Gamma:[n] \ra [n]$ is a permutation called the \textit{strand permutation} of $\Gamma$.
-Let $\pi_{k,n}:[n] \ra [n]$ be the permutation $(k+1,k+2,\dots,n,1,2,\dots,k-1)$.
+{ A \textit{strand} of $\Gamma$ is an oriented walk in $\Gamma^\times$ that either starts and ends at the boundary or is an internal cycle, and at each (degree $4$) vertex of the form $v_e$, the outgoing edge is opposite the incoming one (see Figure~\ref{fig:bipgraph}). } We say that $\Gamma$ is \textit{reduced} (or \textit{minimal}) if: \begin{enumerate} \item Each strand starts and ends on the boundary, i.e., no strand path is an internal cycle. \item No strand has a self-intersection unless it corresponds to a black leaf incident to a boundary white vertex. \item Strands do not form ``parallel bigons", i.e., there is no pair of strands that intersect twice in the same direction (Figure~\ref{fig:parallel_bigon}). \end{enumerate} {It is customary to identify a strand with the corresponding oriented walk in $\Gamma$ that uses the edges $e$ of $\Gamma$ in the same order that $v_e$ appear in the strand.
+Note that such a path turns maximally left at white vertices and maximally right at black vertices, and is called a \textit{zig-zag path}.}